 Our flagship City Hub campus development, being built by Wates Construction, is now over 40 weeks in, more than a third of the way to reaching completion in 2020

 The City Hub is an integral part of Nottingham’s Southside regeneration programme, with £2bn of redevelopment programmes and opportunities in a half square mile area.
 These redevelopments include Nottingham Castle, intu Broadmarsh, Broadmarsh Car Park and Bus Station and future developments such as the College’s Maid Marian Way campus, which could become residential accommodation , Unity Square and the 40 acre Island Site which looks to provide new homes, office space and a proposed five-star hotel.

 With two cranes now towering above the site and with much of the building’s steel frame in place, the College’s scheme will be the first of the projects within the Southside regeneration programme to complete.

 In around 80 weeks’ time, 2,500 college students will pour through the doors of the new City Hub campus - the icing on the cake for the £58m project that got underway following the merger of Central and New College Nottingham to create Nottingham College just two years ago.

-September 2020 won’t be the first time students step onto the site.
 In partnership with Wates Construction, more than 150 students have observed the project’s build progress up close in the past five months, spending time with engineers and operatives on site and learning how a project of this scale comes together.

 100 students from across the College’s Construction faculty and its specialist Architecture and 3D design course have toured the site at different stages of construction.
 Students studying the various construction trades have been given a unique insight into a future career path and have received practical training from Wates.